 it is intended to mean any and all versions of WCAG that start with 2.

-The individuals and organizations that use WCAG vary widely and include Web designers and developers, policy makers, purchasing agents, teachers, and students.
+The individuals and organizations that use WCAG vary widely and include web designers and developers, policy makers, purchasing agents, teachers, and students.
 In order to meet the varying needs of this audience, several layers of guidance are provided including overall principles, general guidelines, testable success criteria and a rich collection of sufficient techniques, advisory techniques, and documented common failures with examples, resource links and code.

-Principles - At the top are four principles that provide the foundation for Web accessibility: perceivable, operable, understandable, and robust.
+Principles - At the top are four principles that provide the foundation for web accessibility: perceivable, operable, understandable, and robust.
 See also Understanding the Four Principles of Accessibility.

 Guidelines - Under the principles are guidelines.
 The 13 guidelines provide the basic goals that authors should work toward in order to make content more accessible to users with different disabilities.
 The guidelines are not testable, but provide the framework and overall objectives to help authors understand the success criteria and better implement the techniques.